 **Alternative decorating: If you prefer not to use the glace cherries, simply dip a fork in icing sugar and press down on the cookie to make marks outlining the tines of the fork in the cookie.
 When they are done baking, you can dust them with icing sugar.
 See notes below.

 6. Bake the cookies for 12 - 15 minutes.
 Keep an eye on them and take them out just before the bottoms begin to brown.
-This is the ideal time. if you take them out and the bottoms are slightly browned, that's totally fine.

 1. Remember to add the flour as the last ingredient to prevent overmixing the flour to make the cookie tough.